Arallu

 Arallu is an Israeli extreme metal band.
-As one of the members of the Jerusalem extreme metal scene, Arallu has "thrived off the seeming contradiction of its location within a 'holy' city."
+As a member of the Jerusalem extreme metal scene, Arallu has "thrived off the seeming contradiction of its location within a 'holy' city."

 History

-Arallu was created as the solo project of Moti "Butchered" Daniel, a bass guitarist who has performed live with Melechesh.
-The debut album The War on the Wailing Wall arrived in 2001 and featured "a drum machine programmed to ludicrous speed".
-In 2002, Arallu released their "iconoclastic" second album Satanic War in Jerusalem.
-Nir Nakav from the band Salem was responsible for the drums and the traditional goblet drum while Daniel performed on all other instruments and vocals.
-The album featured a cover version of Slayer's "Evil Has No Boundaries".
-Daniel expanded the band's line-up after the release of this album and a DVD Visual Chaos Invasion was released in the following year.
+Arallu was created as the solo project of Moti Daniel, a bassist who has performed live with Melechesh.
+The debut album The War on the Wailing Wall was released in 2001 and featured "a drum machine programmed to ludicrous speed".
+In 2002, Arallu released their "iconoclastic" second album, Satanic War in Jerusalem.
+Nir Nakav of Salem played drums, including the traditional goblet drum while, Daniel performed all other instruments and vocals.
+The album featured a cover of Slayer's "Evil Has No Boundaries".
+Daniel expanded the band's line-up after the release of this album, and a DVD Visual Chaos Invasion was released the following year.

-In September 2003, Daniel's brother was kidnapped and held to ransom by guerrillas from the Colombian organisation Ejército de Liberación Nacional.
-Daniel was successful in negotiating for his brother's release.
+In September 2003, Daniel's brother was kidnapped and held for ransom by guerrillas from the Colombian organisation Ejército de Liberación Nacional.
+Daniel successfully negotiated his brother's release.

-The year 2005 saw the release of Arallu's third album The Demon From The Ancient World with guest performers from various Israeli acts including Zeev Tananboim of Salem.
-Daniel returned the favor with a guest performance on Salem's chart-topping Strings Attached album.
+The release of Arallu's 2005 third album, The Demon From The Ancient World, featured guest performers from Israeli acts, including Zeev Tananboim of Salem.
+Daniel guested on Salem's Strings Attached album.

-In September 2007, Arallu opened for Mayhem's concert in Tel Aviv.
-Their fourth album Desert Battles - Descending to the Sands was released in 2009.
-The footage from the performance was filmed and is scheduled for release in 2010 as the band's second DVD "The Ultimate War".
+In September 2007, Arallu opened for Mayhem in Tel Aviv.
+Their fourth album, Desert Battles - Descending to the Sands, was released in 2009.
+Footage from the performance was scheduled for release in 2010 as the band's second DVD, The Ultimate War.

-In January 2008, Arallu was interviewed for the metal movie Global Metal by Sam Dunn.
+In January 2008, Arallu was interviewed for the movie Global Metal by Sam Dunn.

-On August 28, 2009, the band was the opening act for Behemoth on their show at the Barby club in Tel Aviv, along with Arafel.
+On August 28, 2009, the band opened for Behemoth at the Barby club in Tel Aviv, along with Arafel.

 In September 2011, the band went on their first European tour, playing five dates between September 9-13, 2011, in Germany, Switzerland and Austria.